-- the efficacy of our products as demonstrated in clinical trials, and, if required by any applicable regulatory authority in connection with the approval for the applicable indications, our ability to demonstrate in clinical trials that our products provide patients with incremental health benefits, as compared with other available CNS therapies; - limitations or warnings contained in the labeling approved for our products by the FDA or other applicable regulatory authorities; - the clinical indications and size of patient populations for which our products are approved; - availability of alternative treatments already approved or expected to be commercially launched in the near future; - the potential and perceived advantages and limitations of our products, including in the case of SAGE-547 limitations arising from the IV infusion mode of administration, over current treatment options or alternative treatments, including future alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of our approved products through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; or - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or as co-pay amounts under third party coverage.
+- the efficacy of our products as demonstrated in clinical trials, and, if required by any applicable regulatory authority in connection with the approval for the applicable indications, to provide patients with incremental health benefits, as compared with other available CNS therapies; - limitations or warnings contained in the labeling approved for our products by the FDA or other applicable regulatory authorities; - the clinical indications for which our products are approved; - availability of alternative treatments already approved or expected to be commercially launched in the near future; - the potential and perceived advantages of our products over current treatment options or alternative treatments, including future alternative treatments;

+- the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of our approved products through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; or - the willingness of patients to pay out-of-pocket in the absence of third-party coverage.

-If our product candidates are approved, but do not achieve an adequate level of acceptance by patients, physicians and payors, or if the patient population for which any such product is approved is smaller than we expect, we may not generate sufficient revenue from our products to become or remain profitable.
-Before granting reimbursement approval, healthcare payors may require us to demonstrate that our product candidates, in addition to treating these target indications, also provide incremental health benefits to patients or healthcare costs savings.
-Our efforts to educate the medical community and third-party payors about the benefits of our products, if approved and to the extent permitted, may require significant resources and may never be successful.
+If our product candidates are approved, but do not achieve an adequate level of acceptance by patients, physicians and payors, we may not generate sufficient revenue from our products to become or remain profitable.
+Before granting reimbursement approval, healthcare payors may require us to demonstrate that our product candidates, in addition to treating these target indications, also provide incremental health benefits to patients.
+Our efforts to educate the medical community and third-party payors about the benefits of our products, if approved, may require significant resources and may never be successful.